 - Illegal Turns (both right and left) cause 14% of the bicycle accidents in San Francisco.
 Be watchful and allow yourself plenty of distance at corners.
 (Do NOT pass on the right, or you can get hit by a driver turning right!)

-- Dooring is illegal.
+- Bicycle Dooring Accidents.
 There are laws on the books (specifically, California Vehicle Code Section 22517) which make opening a car door without yielding to traffic a crime, but many injured riders can be argued to be “partially at fault” for traveling too close to parked cars.
 Give parked cars space.
 (This is a tough one, because you want to stay to the right of traffic moving faster than your pace, while also leaving room for parked cars to open doors.
 Argh.)